Do You Qualify For Refugee Status Or Asylum? Ask Us.

-To be entitled to asylum in the United States, a refugee must show a well-founded fear of persecution based on race, nationality, religion, membership in a particular social group, identification with a particular social group, or political opinion if the refugee returns to his or her country of origin.
+To be entitled to asylum in the United States, a refugee must show a well-founded fear of persecution based on race, nationality, religion, membership in a particular social group, identification with a particular social group or political opinion if the refugee returns to his or her country of origin.

 It is extremely important to apply for refugee status as soon as possible after arriving in the United States.
 The petition must be completed meticulously.
 An error, omission or misstatement may result in a processing delay and possible removal.
-If the application is not filed within one year of entering the U.S., the applicant must show extraordinary circumstances or change in circumstances in his or her home country, a more difficult process.
+If the application is not filed within one year of entering the U.S., the applicant must show extraordinary circumstances or a change in circumstances in his or her home country, a more difficult process.

 After attaining asylum status, the refugee must remain in the United States for one year before filing asylee form I-485, the application for permanent residency status adjustment.

 If a refugee’s long-term goal is achieving U.S. citizenship, our attorneys will discuss an appropriate strategy.

 Contact A California Immigration Lawyer Serving Clients In All Locations

 If you would like to speak with one of our lawyers about asylum or refugee status or have another question about our immigration law practice, please email or our Riverside County office in Corona at 877-239-1115 to arrange a free consultation.
 Evening and weekend appointments are available.
 Our fees are competitive and we accept credit cards.
 Se habla español.